How To Create Engaging Social Media Content

 1. Review audience behavior

 This is convenient when you aren’t starting from scratch and already have some content spread through different platforms.
-Evaluate user behavior on shared content using the analytics tools on each network.
+Evaluate user behavior on shared content using the native analytics or third-party analytics tools for each network.

 Visual social media posts get more engagement